syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 # One-dimensional symbology

-The one-dimensional barcode represents the data by varying the widths and spacings of parallel lines.
-These types of barcode are also known as linear barcode types.
+The one-dimensional barcode represents the data by varying the widths and spacings of the parallel lines.
+These barcode types are also known as linear barcode types.
 The Syncfusion flutter barcode generator supports the following one-dimensional barcode types:

 `Codabar`
 `Code39`